 Perform data comprehension using relevant statistical metrics to assess the reliability of the data and conclude if any further actions are required.

-Provide a robust scheme for the study of precipitation events, with the final task of delivering measurable metrics that can be used for other purposes.
+Provide a robust scheme for the study of precipitation events, with the final task of delivering measurable metrics that can be used for other purposes

 Being able to create a simple neural network models and develop, train, and use models on the browser.

 Visualize maps and charts of data so that the user can have a clearer image of what has been achieved through the framework, or from external files.